Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Computational Setup

 \subsection{System--Bath Interaction}

 In this work, the coupling between the H atom and the Ge(111) surface is described by the following hybridization function:

-where $E_B = 0.49$~eV is the Ge(111) band gap,\cite{kruger23} $\delta = 0.02$~eV controls the smoothness of the band edges, $\epsilon_0 = 0$ sets the band center, and $\gamma = 1.5$~eV determines the bandwidth.
-The overall coupling strength $\eta$ is treated as a tunable parameter in the range $1$--$3$~eV, reflecting the uncertainty of its precise value for the realistic surface.
+where $E_B = 0.49$~eV is the Ge(111) band gap,\cite{kruger23} $\delta = 0.02$~eV controls the smoothness of the band edges, $\epsilon_0 = 0$ sets the band center, and $\gamma = 1.5$~eV determines the bandwidth, which is chosen to mimic the two peaks of the surface density of states near the band edges.\cite{feenstra06} Although this choice may not exactly match the real system, tests presented in the Supporting Information demonstrate that the results reported here are insensitive to the specific value of the bandwidth.
+The overall coupling strength $\eta$ is set to 3 eV, and the rationale for this choice will be discussed in Sec.~\ref{sec:Dis_sim_vs_exp}.

 Physically, $\Gamma(\epsilon)$ characterizes the energy-dependent interaction strength between the H atom electronic state and the continuum of surface states, thereby determining the probability of charge transfer and energy dissipation into the surface.
 This hybridization function, together with the Fermi distribution, serves as input for the bath correlation function $C^\sigma(t)$ [Eq.~(\ref{Eq:SOP_corr})].
 The temperature is set to $T=300$~K, which enters via the Fermi function.
 To decompose $C^\sigma(t)$ into exponential terms, we employ the BSD scheme,\cite{dan23} which expands both the hybridization function and the Fermi distribution into a finite set of effective modes.